sajeetharan/az-gmap-tracker/README.md

 # az-gmap-tracker
-Azure function to track location using gmap service
+Azure function to track location using gmap service based on the latitude and longitude